edgedb/edgedb/docs/edgeql/statements/insert.rst

 .. note::

-    Statements in EdgeQL represent an atomic interaction with the DB.
-From the point of view of a statement all side-effects (such as DB updates) happen after the statement is executed.
-So as far as each statement is concerned, it is some purely functional expression evaluated on some specific input (DB state).
+    Statements in EdgeQL represent an atomic interaction with the database.
+From the point of view of a statement all side-effects (such as database updates) happen after the statement is executed.
+    So as far as each statement is concerned, it is some purely functional expression evaluated on some specific input (database state).